 We were struck by the inviting ambience and friendly welcome set within the beautiful surroundings.
 The menu offerings, of course, were what completed the unique experience.
 What added further to the enjoyment of an authentic Scheunencafé is that often the creations of local artisans would be on exhibit and offered for sale.

 With Glenn finishing a decade-long project of building a timber-framed barn, and with Renate’s move to Vermont, the time seemed right to convert the barn’s main floor from a workshop into a place for people to come to relax and enjoy teas, coffees, and a wide variety of German, Austrian and locally-inspired confections and light savory fare.

-We hope you enjoy the experience here at Fledermaus Teahouse in Vermont as much as we have in the Scheunencafés of Europe.
+I hope you will enjoy the unique experience here at the Fledermaus Barn in Vermont as much as your previous visits to the Teahouse.